opayo/test/Requirement3/README.md

 ## Assumptions
 1. I assume that you already have AWS CLI and SAM installed and configured on your desktop
 2. I assume that VPC, private subnets and security groups are already configured and available for opayo test
 3. The template would create mySQL instance with admin/password account.
-In case you wish Lambda uses a different account, you shoud create it manually and then update the config file.
+In case you wish Lambda uses a different account, you should create it manually and then update the config file.

 ## Deploy the application